Skip to content

 };

-For async operations, use the resource primitive.
+For async operations, use the resource module.
 It tracks error state explicitly:

 const { el, resource, match } = svc;